VXLAN EVPN TE multi-site egress load balancing

 -

-enables load balancing for data sent between different fabrics across multi-site links, and
+enables load balancing for data transmitted across different fabrics over multi-site links, and

 -

-operates across an IP-based underlay network, also known as the Inter-site Network (ISN) to provide IP traffic engineering for overlay-encapsulated traffic over the underlay.
+operates across an IP-based underlay network (Inter-site Network, or ISN) to provide IP traffic engineering for overlay-encapsulated traffic.

 -